 \section{Introduction}

-From the fifth-generation (5G) wireless communication to the forthcoming 6G wireless communication, we are moving towards the Internet of everything (IoE) era.
-This disruptive achievement is credited to massive multiple-input multiple-output (MIMO), millimeter wave (mmWave) communication, integrated space-to-ground communication, and so on.
-However, due to the broadcast nature of wireless networks, malicious users can easily launch a series of attacks through the physical layer, such as eavesdropping, media access control (MAC) layer spoofing, etc \cite{7539590}.
-As more and more ubiquitous wireless networks put into use, the investigation of defense strategy of physical layer security (PLS) becomes more important.
-Thus, integrating security at physical layer is indispensable for the evolution of wireless communication.
+From the fifth-generation (5G) wireless communication to the forthcoming 6G wireless communication, we are progressing towards the era of Internet of Everything (IoE) with great momentum.
+This transformative shift is attributed to massive multiple-input multiple-output (MIMO), millimeter wave (mmWave) communication, integrated space-to-ground communication, and so on.
+However, due to the broadcast nature of wireless networks, malicious users can easily launch a series of attacks through the physical layer, such as jamming, eavesdropping and media access control (MAC) spoofing, etc \cite{7539590}.
+As more and more ubiquitous wireless networks are rolled out, the investigation of the lightweight and low latency physical layer security (PLS) becomes more important.
+Thus, integrating security into the physical layer is indispensable for the evolution of wireless communications.
 Traditionally, symmetric encryption schemes play an important role in information security, such as providing information confidentiality, information integrity and authentication.
-Whereas, the secret key managements of massive wireless devices, such as the key generation, update, and storage, are constantly facing substantial pressure.
+On the other hand, the secret keys management for tremendous heterogeneous Internet of Things (IoT) devices, including key generation, updates, and storage, is constantly under significant pressure.